-Remember to apply for an official vaccination and health record before moving to Spain.
+Before moving to Spain, remember to apply for an official vaccination and health record.
 Your new family doctor will likely see it.

 Will your mobile phone and network work after moving to Spain?

-The decision of moving to Spain is not easy, moving abroad with a child makes the task even more challenging.
-In this significant life transition period, keep yourself focused and remember to remain a positive “Can-do” attitude.
+Moving to Spain is not easy.
+Moving abroad with a child makes the task even more challenging.
+In this significant life transition period, keep yourself focused and maintain a positive “Can-do” attitude.

 Be brave, Take risks, Nothing can substitute experience. – Paulo Coelho